 Growing up in Ohio, my mom used to make stuffed green bell peppers with a rice and ground beef mixture.
 I consider that the ultimate comfort food, and I still love her recipe.
-I’ve lived in the Southwest for a long while, and it’s clear that the foods and flavors of the area influence my cooking.
+I’ve lived in the Southwest for a long while, and it’s clear that the foods and flavors of the area influence my cooking (hello black beans and avocado)!

 My version of stuffed peppers — Black Bean and Rice Stuffed Poblano Peppers with Avocado Cream — makes a hearty meatless meal that doesn’t require a lot of prep time or cooking time.